morganava/ricochet-refresh/BUILDING.md

 apt-get install build-essential libssl-dev pkg-config libprotobuf-dev protobuf-compiler libgl-dev
 ```

-## Building Ricochet Refresh
+## Building Speek

-These instructions are intended for people who wish to build or modify Ricochet Refresh from source.
+These instructions are intended for people who wish to build or modify Speek from source.
 Most users should [download releases](https://github.com/blueprint-freespeech/ricochet-refresh/releases) instead.

 Clone with git from `https://github.com/blueprint-freespeech/ricochet-refresh.git`, or download source packages [on github](https://github.com/blueprint-freespeech/ricochet-refresh/releases).
 Then proceed to instructions for your platform.

-If you're interested in helping to package Ricochet Refresh for common Linux platforms, please get in touch!

 ## Hints

 Add `CONFIG+=debug` or `CONFIG+=release` to the qmake command for a debug or release build.
 Debug builds enable logging to standard output, and shouldn't be used in sensitive environments.

-By default, Ricochet Refresh will be portable, and configuration is stored in a folder named `config` next to the binary.
+By default, Speek will be portable, and configuration is stored in a folder named `config` next to the binary.
 Add `DEFINES+=RICOCHET_NO_PORTABLE` to the qmake command for a system-wide installation using platform configuration paths instead.

 ## Linux